Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 ```

 At the merge point, `x` could be `1` OR `-1`.
-In the Sign domain, we must find a single value that covers *both* possibilities.
+In the Sign domain, we must find one value covering *both* possibilities.
 The smallest value covering both `Pos` and `Neg` is $top$.

 #figure(